Megan Stanton (STEM Skills)

 Erica Allen (STEM in Society)

-My name is Erica Allen and I am currently a 6th grade science teacher for Knox County Schools.
-I have an 12 year old son and two Jack Russells.
+My name is Erica Allen and I am currently a 8th grade science teacher for West Valley Middle School.
+I have a 14 year old son and two Jack Russells.
 I enjoy running and gardening in my free time.
+I received my BS from the University of Tennessee, Knoxville in Geology and my MS in Secondary Science Education.
+My post master’s research was on sedimentology of Mars in conjunction with MSL and Curiosity.
+This will be my 4th year as a TA for Dr. Pagni.
 I look forward to teaching at the Governor’s School this summer!

-My name is Maggie and I am a first-year Ph.D. student studying the evolutionary and geochemical relationships of echinoderms (sea stars and sea urchins).
+My name is Maggie and I am a 3rd year Ph.D. student studying the evolutionary and geochemical relationships of echinoderms (sea stars and sea urchins).
 Basically, I want to understand how echinoderms are related to each other and how they grow and interact with their environments and I do that by looking at fossils and the chemistry of modern echinoderm skeletons.
-In my free time I like to go kayaking, work in my garden, and hang out with my cat.
-This is my second year as a TA for Governor’s School and I am very excited to get to know you!
+In my free time I like to listen to music, work in my garden, and hang out with my cat.
+This is my third year as a TA for Governor’s School and I am very excited to get to know you!

 Mike Hanson (Mathematics)